 – honey

-For a vegetarian and indulgent breakfast, try the chocolate and walnut muffins
+For a vegetarian and tasty breakfast, try the chocolate and walnut muffins

-COLD Porridge – with soaking and without cooking
+COLD Porridge – with soaking and no cooking

 The cold version is called “Overnight oatmeal“.
-Its literal translation is: resting oatmeal flakes overnight.
-How to prepare it?
-In the evening, before going to bed, mix in a bowl: oatmeal flakes with liquids (milk and/or water, or yogurt) three times their weight.
-You can also add a tablespoon of raisins or other chopped dried fruit.
-Then place in the fridge overnight.
-In the morning, mix and add: fresh and dried fruit, preferred aromas.
+Its literal translation is: oats resting overnight.
+How is it prepared?
+In the evening, before going to bed, mix in a bowl: rolled oats with liquids (milk and/or water, or yogurt) three times their weight.
+A tablespoon of raisins or other chopped dried fruit can also be added.
+Then place in the refrigerator overnight.
+In the morning, mix and add: fresh fruit and nuts, preferred flavors.

 PORRIDGE with cooking and soaking

-Cook, as per the recipe, the oatmeal flakes in water the night before.
+Cook, as per recipe, the oats in water the night before.
 Once cooked, optionally add a teaspoon of chia or flax seeds, then mix (they make the Porridge pudding-like).
-Cover and place in the fridge overnight.
-In the morning add cold milk, fresh fruit pieces, and oilseeds.
+Cover and place in the refrigerator overnight.
+In the morning, add cold milk, fresh fruit pieces, and oily seeds.

-Place a bowl (suitable for microwave) with: flakes, water, raisins, and salt in the oven for 4 minutes at 450W.
+Place a bowl (suitable for microwave) with: oats, water, raisins, and salt in the microwave for 4 minutes at 450W.
 Remove from the microwave and add milk and other ingredients.

 HERE the Bimby version.